valit-stack/Valit/CONTRIBUTING.md

 If everything will be fine, your changes will be merged into develop, branch will be deleted and related issue will be closed.

-# WELL DONE AND THANK YOU VERY MUCH FOR HELPING US!
+# WELL DONE AND THANK YOU VERY MUCH!